KJ-Liao/Shoebill/README.md

 ### Environment setup (recommended)

-We strongly recommend creating a dedicated conda environment using the supplied configuration file `environment.yml` to ensure full compatibility.
+We strongly recommend creating a dedicated conda environment using the provided configuration file `environment.yml` to ensure full compatibility.

-If if you didn't install anaconda before, please see Install Anaconda section below.
+If you have not installed Anaconda yet, please refer to the installation instructions below.

 ```bash
 conda env create -f environment.yml